saule1508/pgcluster/README.md

 In test mode, it is sometimes usefull to stop/start pgpool or the nodejs application in the manager.
 A trick is is to adapt the docker-compose and add in the pgpool service definition (or the manager) a dummy command like

-command: tail -f /etc/passwd
+entrypoint: tail -f /etc/passwd

-You can then enter the container (with docker exec -ti <container_id> /bin/bash), then stop/start pgpool or nodejs without having the container restarted by swarm.
+You can then enter the container (with docker exec -ti <container_id> /bin/bash), then start manually the node app (node server) or pgpool (see /entrypoint.sh) without having the container restarted by swarm.

 ## build

 see the script build.sh, it build the image postgres (pg) and the image pgpool and the manager image (the manager image contains both the server and the client app).
+To provision a test set-up with ansible you must push the images to a registry (for example on your host PC)

 ## develop client